 I was in a bad car accident a few months ago while running a work errand.
 I had surgery on my arm, and my back hasn’t improved much even after several rounds of physical therapy.
 I’m still in a lot of pain, and I’m constantly frustrated about not being able to do simple tasks or the hobbies that I used to enjoy.
 Is this something I can get compensated for in my workers’ comp case?

-Pain and suffering is an item of damages that you can get in a lawsuit, but not through worker’s comp.
+Pain and suffering is an item of damages that you can get in a personal injury lawsuit, but not through worker’s comp.
 The workers’ compensation system was designed to streamline the process of resolving claims between injured workers and their employers.
-But, this came with a tradeoff.
-While employees now have an easier time getting workers' compensation benefits from their employers (because they don’t have to prove their employers were at fault), their compensation is usually limited to payments for medical bills and wage loss.
+But this came with a tradeoff.
+While employees now have an easier time getting workers' comp benefits from their employers (because they don’t have to prove their employers were at fault), their compensation is usually limited to payments for medical bills and wage loss.

-Some workers, including you, have another avenue for recovering for pain and suffering, though: a civil lawsuit.
-When there is a third party who caused your injuries, you can bring a personal injury claim against that party in court.
-For example, if another driver caused the accident in which you were injured, you can sue the driver (or his or her insurance company) and get compensated for your pain and suffering.
+Also, there are circumstances when an injured worker can file a personal injury lawsuit against a third party (meaning someone other than the employer) who caused the work-related injuries.
+For example, if another driver was responsible for the accident in which you were injured, you can sue the driver (or his or her insurance company) and potentially receive compensation for your pain and suffering.